karimkaylani/karimkaylani/README.md

 Software Engineer
 -----------------------------

 Hi, I'm Karim!
 I'm a senior studying computer science at UC Berkeley with a passion for building software.
-I have direct experience writing production-level code and tests developing the flagship product at Alteryx during my internship and in full-stack web development building my viral daily game **[Lyricdle](https://github.com/karimkaylani/lyricdle)**.
+I have direct experience writing production-level code and tests developing the flagship product at Alteryx during my internship and in full-stack web development building my daily game **[relatle](https://github.com/karimkaylani/relatle)**.
 I also have a passion for teaching with experience as a TA for Berkeley’s CS 88 and I'm a big music lover from playing guitar to going to concerts.

 Please don't hesitate to reach out :)